-SUBJECT RESO NO POLICY NO EFF DATE PAGE FUNDING OF COMMUNITY BENEFIT GRANTS 4 of 4
+SUBJECT POLICY NO EFFECTIVE DATE PAGE FUNDING OF COMMUNITY BENEFIT GRANTS 88 October 18, 2016 4 of 4

-- 16. Each year, and in accordance with the established time line, the City Council will develop its funding allocations within the following categories for Community Benefit Grands Funding:

-- a.
-Parks and Recreation, including but not limited to:

-- i.
-Outdoor Recreation

-- ii.
-Youth services and athletics

-- iii.
-Hospitality Program

-- b.
-Arts and Cultural, including but not limited to:

-- i.
-Event and Tourism Resources

-- ii.
-History and Culture Education

-- iii.
-Music & Theater Events

-- c.
-Environmental Quality and Sustainability, including but not limited to:

-- i.
-Clean air quality / pollution control

-- ii.
-Climate action initiative

-- iii.
-Go Green!
-Support

-- d.
-Health & Community/Human Services

-- i.
-Health and Safety, Food / Nutrition

-- ii.
-Crisis Intervention Facilities

-- iii.
-Senior Citizen Resources

-- e.
-Economic Vitality

-- i.
-Workforce training

-- ii.
-Business development, incubation or acceleration

-- iii.
+- 16. The organization shall provide a report to the City of its use of the funds provided no later than 30 days after the close of the third quarter (March 31) of the fiscal year. - 17.
+Each year, and in accordance with the established time line, the City Council will develop its funding allocations within the following categories for Community Benefit Grands Funding: - a.
+Parks and Recreation, including but not limited to: - i.
+Outdoor Recreation - ii.
+Youth services and athletics, such as dance classes, life skilled programs - iii.
+Hospitality Program - b.
+Arts and Cultural, including but not limited to: - i.
+Event and Tourism Resources - ii.
+History and Culture Education - iii.
+Music, Theater & Art Events - c.
+Environmental Quality and Sustainability, including but not limited to: - i.
+Clean air quality / pollution control - ii.
+Climate action initiative - iii.
+Sustainability education - d.
+Health & Community/Human Services, including but not limited to: - i.
+Health and Safety, Food / Nutrition, Youth and mental health services - ii.
+Crisis Intervention Facilities - iii.
+Senior & Low Income Resources - e.
+Economic Vitality, including but not limited to: - i.
+Workforce training such as internship - ii.
+Business development, incubation or acceleration - iii.
 Business attraction, retention / expansion program